dmolitor/adaptive-infra/README.md

 # adaptive-infra
-Want to host a survey but need it to be highly customized, able to change its behavior in a data-adaptive manner, and scalable (to a reasonable degree)?
+Want to host a survey but need it to be highly customizable, able to change its behavior in a data-adaptive manner, and scalable (to a reasonable degree)?
 This repo shows how to build such a survey using [Shiny for Python](https://shiny.posit.co/py/) and deploying/scaling it via AWS and [Docker Swarm](https://docs.docker.com/engine/swarm/).
 This architecture is a part of a larger project